ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: Abstract

 \section{Abstract}

-This paper introduces a novel approach for human-to-robot motion retargeting, enabling robots to mimic human motion with precision while preserving the semantics of the motion.
-For that, we propose a deep learning method for direct translation from human to robot motion.
-Our method does not require annotated paired human-to-robot motion data, which reduces the effort when adopting new robots.
-To this end, we first propose a cross-domain similarity metric to compare the poses from different domains (i.e., human and robot).
-Then, our method achieves the construction of a shared latent space via contrastive learning and decodes latent representations to robot motion control commands.
-The learned latent space exhibits expressiveness as it captures the motions precisely and allows direct motion control in the latent space.
-We showcase how to generate in-between motion through simple linear interpolation in the latent space between two projected human poses.
-Additionally, we conducted a comprehensive evaluation of robot control using diverse modality inputs, such as texts, RGB videos, and key-poses, which enhances the ease of robot control to users of all backgrounds.
-Finally, we compare our model with existing works and quantitatively and qualitatively demonstrate the effectiveness of our approach, enhancing natural human-robot communication and fostering trust in integrating robots into daily life.
+This paper introduces a novel deep-learning approach for human-to-robot motion retargeting, enabling robots to mimic human poses accurately.
+Contrary to prior deep-learning-based works, our method does not require paired human-to-robot data, which facilitates its translation to new robots.
+First, we construct a shared latent space between humans and robots via adaptive contrastive learning that takes advantage of a proposed cross-domain similarity metric between the human and robot poses.
+Additionally, we propose a consistency term to build a common latent space that captures the similarity of the poses with precision while allowing direct robot motion control from the latent space.
+For instance, we can generate in-between motion through simple linear interpolation between two projected human poses.
+We conduct a comprehensive evaluation of robot control from diverse modalities (i.e., texts, RGB videos, and key poses), which facilitates robot control for non-expert users.
+Our model outperforms existing works regarding human-to-robot retargeting in terms of efficiency and precision.
+Finally, we implemented our method in a real robot with self-collision avoidance through a whole-body controller to showcase the effectiveness of our approach.